 I was hoping for another really stunning sunset, it wasn’t to be.
-It was pretty but not a really knock you off your feet affair.
+It was pretty but not a really knock-you-off-your-feet affair.
 I was also hoping to catch some fish, and that wasn’t to be either…I had a couple of bites, but I was late striking and missed them.
-The good news is that Tom got a couple of nice sized bass – 12″-13″.
+The good news is that Tom got a couple of nice-sized bass – 12″-13″.

 I discovered a new use for the GPS – finding your way back to the put-in when it is dark.
-I’m sure Tom didn’t need it, but it made it a lot easier to locate the correct ‘crinkle’ in the side of the lake.
+I’m sure Tom didn’t need it, but it made it a lot easier to locate the correct ‘crinkle’ on the side of the lake.
 Again, I noticed how accurate the GPS has become.
-Back at the put-in the track is about ±2′.
-Either there are more satellites or they’ve removed the inbuilt inaccuracy in the satellite signals.Copyright © 2015 Gary Allman, all rights reserved.
+Back at the put-in, the track is about ±2′.
+Either there are more satellites or they’ve removed the inbuilt inaccuracy in the satellite signals.